blindnet-io/storage-connector-java/README.md

 ## Get Started

-:rocket: Check out our [Quick Start Guide](https://blindnet.dev/docs/quickstart) to get started in a snap.
+:rocket: Check out our [Tutorial](https://blindnet.dev/docs/tutorial) to get started in a snap.

 ## Usage